 South Dallas: Looking Past Poverty To See ProgressYoung, educated and flush with options, college professor Baranda Fermin could have bought a home anywhere but she chose South Dallas.

 More Grandparents Taking On Parental Role For GrandchildrenNationwide, there are 2.7 million grandparents raising grandchildren, and about one-fifth have incomes that fall below the poverty line.

-Embrace an urban lifestyle or trade it all in for the suburbs?
+Why Are Families Leaving Dallas For Suburbs?Embrace an urban lifestyle or trade it all in for the suburbs?
 It is an age-old debate, and the City of Dallas on Wednesday will take a major step toward keeping families in the Big D.

 Texas' Unemployment Rate Fell To 5.2 Percent In AprilUnemployment rates fell in nearly all U.S. states last month, and half the states now have rates below 6 percent.
 The figures are a sign of widespread, if slow, improvement in the nation's job market.

 Rewards In Social Services Are Linked To Higher Education In DallasHigher education has allowed Lisa Ciminelli to get to where she is today, as assistant vice president of neighbor support services at CitySquare.